-Courses Offered: The University at the undergraduate level is offering BA and B.Sc. in Liberal Arts (4 year).
+Courses Offered: The University at the undergraduate level is offering BA and B.Sc. in Liberal Arts (4 years).
 If you wish to major in Economics, Business Studies, Media Studies, Sociology, English, Psychology or Political Science & Public Policy, etc., you are awarded Bachelor of Arts (Liberal Arts).
-On the other hand, if you wish to major in courses Biology, Mathematics & Statistics or Computer Science, etc. you are awarded Bachelor of Science (Liberal Arts).
+On the other hand, if you wish to major in courses Biology, Mathematics & Statistics or Computer Science, etc. you are awarded the Bachelor of Science (Liberal Arts).

-There are some colleges which provide Liberal Arts courses, such as, NMIMS also offers BA (Hons) Liberal Arts, and Jindal school of Liberal Arts and Humanities offers B.A.
+There are some colleges which provide Liberal Arts courses, such as, NMIMS also offers BA (Hons) Liberal Arts, and Jindal School of Liberal Arts and Humanities offers B.A.
 (Hons.) in Liberal Arts and Humanities.

 Scope of Liberal Arts in India

 As Liberal Arts is a new education trend in India, there may be confusion with regards to the scope of the field.
-Notably, Ashoka University has shown excellent placement record for its Young India Fellowship (YIF).
+Notably, Ashoka University has shown an excellent placement record for its Young India Fellowship (YIF).